 For individuals who are preadolescent children with obesity who receive bariatric surgery, there are no studies focused solely on this population.
 Relevant outcomes are OS, change in disease status, functional outcomes, health status measures, quality of life, and treatment-related mortality and morbidity.
-Several studies of bariatric surgery in adolescents have also included children younger than 12 years old.
-A recent (2021) cohort study included 801 children ages 5 to 14 years in their total cohort of children and adolescents, and excess weight loss and comorbidity resolution were substantial and long-lasting without safety concerns across all age groups.
-However, comparative studies are still lacking.
+No studies have been identified that specifically focus on bariatric surgery in preadolescent children.
+However, a recent prospective noncomparative cohort study has shown significant, long-term (follow-up of ten years) weight loss and resolution of comorbidities without safety concerns following laparoscopic sleeve gastrectomy (LSG) in children as young as five years old.
+Additionally, a recent analysis of surgical outcomes in preteens versus teens, using data from the American College of Surgeons-Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program database, demonstrated that bariatric surgery in preteens is both safe and effective when performed at specialized centers.
+Nonetheless, further comparative studies are required to draw definitive conclusions about the net health benefits of bariatric surgery in preadolescent children with obesity.
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.